gmoccapy/T4-MFA/README.md

 You will need to use following libraries

 - ESP32 library 2.0.17
-  Do not use newer one as the newer ones are not supported by the TFT_eSpi library
+  Do not use newer one as the newer ones are not supported by the TFT_eSPI library
 - TFT_eSPI 2.5.43
 - ESP32-TWAI-CAN 1.0.1